aldipiroli/mnist_cnn/README.md

 # mnist_cnn
-Solving MNIST dataset with CNN
+Solving the MNIST dataset with CNN